wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes_details/22-16/provd_plugins_python3.md

 ## Manually update the plugin code to fix the issues

-One of the possible way to fix the loading issue is to look at what the Traceback is about and to fix it.
+One of the possible ways to fix the loading issue is to look at what the Traceback says and to fix the errors.
 In our example, it is a simple SyntaxError.
 The correct syntax is:

 ```python
 except tzinform.TimezoneNotFoundError as e: